 Predictive Visibility – From “nice to have” to the necessity

 This year has demonstrated the need for supply chains to be digitalized, with multiple external disruptions to the shipping industry such as the Covid-19 pandemic.
 Building a responsive and resilient supply chain has become even more of competitive advantage companies have over their competitors.

 Previously seen as merely a nice feature to have, predictive visibility has proven its value in achieving On-Time-In-Full (OTIF) shipments.
 By combining real-time data (such as data shared previously) with machine learning technology, we can accurately predict when shipments will arrive and any risk of delays.
 Companies that implement predictive visibility have access to shipping forecasts and real-time notifications of shipment delay risks.

 While black swan events such as the Covid-19 pandemic cannot be predicted, predictive visibility software alerts companies to risk delays in real-time for faster mitigation

 We are at an inflexion point of technology adoption in supply chains.
 Most companies expected to integrate predictive analytics in their operations over the next 5 years.

 Are you a shipper or shipping line looking to secure your supply chain distribution network and achieve OTIF (On-Time-In-Full)?
-Reach out to Portcast or email firstname.lastname@example.org for a free demo today!
-Based in Singapore, Portcast provides accurate ETA predictions for your ocean shipping from the port of loading to the port of discharge
+Reach out to Portcast or email email@example.com for a free demo today!
+Based in Singapore, Portcast provides accurate What is estimated time of arrival?
+Estimated time of arrival, commonly known as ETA, is a frequently used term globally to denote the time of coming.
+In the shipping & logistics industry, it is ...
+More predictions for your ocean shipping from the port of loading to the port of discharge